Liuhongzhi2018/LearningforIELTS/SpeakingP2-3_7.md

 7.3 Is taking photos the best way to remember something?

 Taking photos is not the perfect memory-retention tool.
 Snapping too many pictures could actually harm the brain's ability to retain memories.
-As with information, when we take pictures we're offloading the responsibility of remembering onto an external device. we're so distracted by the process of taking a photo that we miss the moment altogether.
+As with information, when we take pictures we are offloading the responsibility of remembering onto an external device. we are so distracted by the process of taking a photo that we miss the moment altogether.

+7.4 Which is better, taking photos or keeping a diary?

+I think it's better to keep a journal.
+Taking photos can record people and scenery, but it doesn't record the mood in written form.
+And keeping a diary helps us to sort out the ideas or inspirations that are jumbled up in our heads, and to capture them in writing, so that we can retain them.